SelfKeyFoundation/relying-party-mp-kycc-demo/README.md

 There are 2 official options to work with KYC-Chain API

-- use our node js client lib
+- use our Node.js client lib
 - directly perform http requests

 ### Install node.js client